connectjunkie/homebridge-beoplay/README.md

 This plugin allows you to control Bang & Olufsen Beoplay speakers and TVs using a HomeKit enabled iOS app or Siri.
 Note that this plugin does NOT work with B&O devices that use the new Mozart platform such as the Beolab 28, Beosound Balance, Beosound Emerge, Beosound Level or Beosound Theatre.

-Due to the limitations of support for speakers in HomeKit, B&O devices can be represented in HomeKit as a number of different devices - including as a TV, speaker, smart speaker, lightbulb, or fan.
+Due to the limitations of support for speakers in HomeKit, B&O devices can be represented in HomeKit as a number of different devices - including as a TV, speaker, smart speaker, lightbulb, switch or fan.
 Which device you choose will determine which features can be controlled in which way (please see below).

 Note that the plugin honours the B&O device's "maximum volume" setting, so trying to set the volume to higher than this will set the volume to the maximum.